whatyouhide/whatyouhide.github.io/content/posts/2022-01-09-example-based-tests-and-property-based-tests-are-best-friends/index.md

   1. parse those digits into an integer that represents conventional nanoseconds in a timestamp
   1. return the parsed integer alongside whatever's left of the original string (similar to [`Integer.parse/2`][integer-parse])

   For example, `123` means 123 *milliseconds*, so `123_000_000` nanoseconds. `000_001` means one microsecond, `000_000_001` means one nanosecond.
 You get the idea.
 By the way, see what I did just now?
-I just showed you some **examples** of how the function is supposed to behave.
+I just showed you some **examples** of how the function should behave.
 These make perfect material for our example-based tests.

 ### Designing the Properties

 Thinking about properties that hold for the output of this function given a valid input, here's what I got.

-  1. For valid strings of nine or less digits, the output of `parse_nanoseconds/1` must be an integer in the range `0..999_999_999`.
+  1. For valid strings of nine or fewer digits, the output of `parse_nanoseconds/1` must be an integer in the range `0..999_999_999`.

-  1. For any string of nine or less digits followed by any string `trail`, `trail` should be returned untouched.
+  1. For any string of nine or fewer digits followed by any string `trail`, `trail` should be returned untouched.

-I encoded these into a single `property` test (this uses stream_data):
+I encoded these into a single `property` test (this uses `stream_data`):

 ```elixir
 defmodule MyTest do